jbakse/cairn_blog/docs/_posts/2017-03-19-medium-to-blender.md

 	<figure>
 		<img src="{{site.baseurl}}/media/medium_workflow/meshlab_002.jpg">
 		<figcaption>
-		Before decimation 120000 verts
+		Before decimation 120000 faces
 		</figcaption>
 	</figure>
 	<figure>
 		<img src="{{site.baseurl}}/media/medium_workflow/meshlab_003.jpg">
 		<figcaption>
-		After decimation 5000 verts
+		After decimation 5000 faces
 		</figcaption>
 	</figure>
 </div>

-Now that we have our obj we need to clean it up a bit.
+Now that we have our exported mesh we need to clean it up a bit.
 For that we will use Meshlab.
-Blender has similar features, but Meshlab gives us a few different options when we decimate.
-Meshlab has many other tools that you might find useful for cleaning up you meshes.
+Blender also has some decimate modifiers, but Meshlab gives us a few more options.
+Meshlab also has many other tools that are useful for cleaning up you meshes, like patching holes and repairing geometry.

 All that voxel modeling lead to some really complex geometry.
-Our first step will be to simplify it using the [blah blah] tool
+Our first step will be to simplify it using decimation.

-[menu + options]
+Run `Quadric Edge Collapse Decimation` : Filters/Remeshing, Simplification and Reconstruction/Quadric Edge Collapse Decimation
 {:.step}

 <div class="left-inline">